-▷ elect to move up to a Model 158.
+Users of rented Model 155 systems will not be able to make use of the new virtual storage software unless they elect to move up to a Model 158.
 For purchased Model 155 systems, IBM will field-install the Dynamic Address Translation facility for a cool \$200,000, beginning in April 1973.
 The DAT facility includes the Extended Control mode, the Clock Comparator and CPU Timer, Program Event Recording, and additional instructions to control the new facilities.
 A Model 155 modified in this manner will be designated a Model 155-II.

 Model 158, introduced in August 1972, effectively supersedes the Model 155 as the medium-large-scale member of the new lineup of System/370 processors with virtual storage capabilities.
-Model 158 also features semiconductor main memory, Reloadable Control Storage, Integrated Storage Controls for up to thirty-two 3330 Disk Storage drives, and a new CRT display console.
+Model 158 also features semiconductor main memory, Reloadable Control Storage, Integrated Storage Controls for up to sixty-four 3330 Disk Storage drives, and a new CRT display console.
 The 8K buffer storage and 115-nanosecond processor cycle time used in Model 155 are retained in the newer model.
 The net result is that Model 158 executes instructions at a rate 20 to 40 percent faster than a similarly programmed Model 155.
+In February 1973, IBM doubled the maximum main storage capacity of the Model 158 by announcing two new central processor models with 3 and 4 megabytes.

 Monthly rentals for typical Model 158 configurations range from about \$49,500 to \$85,000, with purchase prices ranging from about \$2,300,000 to \$3,700,000.
 As compared with Model 155, IBM has boosted the CPU price and slashed the cost of main storage for the Model 158.
 Thus, a Model 158 system with 1 million or fewer bytes of main storage costs more than the corresponding Model 155 system, while a Model 158 with 1.5 million or more bytes costs less than its Model 155 counterpart.
-Customer shipments are scheduled to begin in April 1973.
-Model 158 will be manufactured at Poughkeepsie, New York, where it was developed, and at IBM's plants in Montpellier, France and Fujisawa, Japan.
+Customer shipments are scheduled to begin in April 1973. ▶ is designed to operate primarily in the byte-interleaved mode, which allows multiple low-speed devices on separate subchannels to operate concurrently.
+It can also operate in burst mode, which allows only one I/O operation at a time, but burst-mode operation of unbuffered devices is not recommended.
+The maximum I/O data rate for the Multiplexer Channel is 25,000 bytes/second in byte-interleaved mode and 29,000 bytes/second in burst mode.